Academics & Model

 Home Days: Monday | Wednesday | Friday

 Mondays and Wednesdays you will have curriculum to work through.
 Friday we hope to use as an optional day for overflow, catch up, or projects.
 This is so you can set the pace for your home days.
+Our goal is keep what is beautiful about homeschool, but pair it with the opportunities and learning experience students get in a traditional classroom.

 Curriculum